mig-hub/with-or-without-www/README.md

 Normally, this is done in your vhost settings, which means that this middleware is for when you don't have access to vhosts settings like on Heroku for example.

-In your rack stack, use it:
+Install it:

+    sudo gem install with-or-without-www

+Require it in your Rackup file:

+    require 'with_or_without_www'

+Use it:

     use WithOrWithoutWWW